Bayahíbe: Tourism

 Bayahíbe Beach, a public beach, is located less than a mile from the town center, and Dominicus Beach is in about three miles' distance.
 Bayahíbe serves as an embarkation point for boat trips to Saona Island, a thinly inhabited island with extensive beaches located in a national park.
 Numerous large resorts are located in the vicinity of Bayahíbe.
-In Bayahíbe there is the first "dispersed hotel" of Dominican Republic founded by Fabrizio Annunzi with the name of Bayahibe Village.
+The town has an Albergo Diffuso named Bayahibe Village, founded by Fabrizio Annunzi.